Catching Up on News...

 - Finally, over on Kotaku, they have a video of a game called Space Cruiser played in a freaking planetarium, and it looks freaking awesome.

-beyond beyaan, drox operative, eve online, Evochron Mercenary, freespace 2, FTL, gemini wars, interstellar defense troops, Kerbal Space Program, Lunar Flight, miner wars 2081, Naev, sins of a solar empire: rebellion, sol exodus, star trek online, Sword of the Stars II: Lords of Winter, the wreckless, x3 albion prelude, x3 terran conflict
+beyond beyaan, drox operative, eve online, Evochron Mercenary, freespace 2, FTL, gemini wars, interstellar defense troops, Kerbal Space Program, Lunar Flight, miner wars 2081, Naev, sins of a solar empire: rebellion, sol exodus, star trek online, Sword of the Stars II, the wreckless, x3 albion prelude, x3 terran conflict

 Colorful, Tactical Pew-Pewness!